mozilla/bedrock/docs/install.rst

     **For Apple Silicon / M1 users**

-    If you find that when you're building you hit issues with Puppeteer not installing, these will help:
+    If you find that when you're building you hit issues compiling assets, try unchecking ``Use Rosetta for x86_64/amd64 emulation on Apple Silicon`` in the Docker Desktop settings.

-    * `Set up a Rosetta Terminal <https://github.com/puppeteer/puppeteer/issues/6622#issuecomment-910101797>`_.
-    * Follow these `Puppeter installation tips: <https://github.com/puppeteer/puppeteer/issues/6622#issuecomment-787912758>`_.

 **Asset bundles**